apanqasem/CS3339/tutorials/perf_advanced.md

 Notice the use of back ticks in the above command.
 You need the `linux-tools-*` package that matches your kernel.

-List available performance events.

-    perf list

-The above only lists the _named_ events.
-Typically there are hundreds more on the system.
-We will see how to access those other events later in the tutorial.

 Get a basic profile of the `ls` command.

     perf stat ls